Broly1/Hackintosh-linux-Installer/README.md

   <img src="pict/2019-09-11_11-54.png" width=700>

    Give it `200MB` of space make sure you hit the `+` for it to work :) and hit Resise/Move
    It will move the whole hfs+ partition to the right and give us 200MB free space for our EFI partition.
-   This will take a long times sit tight.

    <img src="pict/2019-09-11_11-56.png" width=700>

-   Do not forget to hit apply
+   Do not forget to hit apply, This will take a long times sit tight.
    <img src="pict/2019-09-11_11-58.png" width=700>

    Right click on your new 200MB unallocated space.